vgno/roc-web/README.md

 You can restart the server when running the application in development mode by typing `rs` in the terminal window and hitting enter.

 ## Build an application
-When creating an application based on __roc-web__ you use `createServer`.
+When creating an application based on __roc-web__ you use `createServer` API.
 It returns an object that has a start method on it that can be invoked to run the application.

 ### Simple Example
 ```javascript